 Excursions are led by Centro Sub Campi Flegrei.

 The city of Caesarea in Israel has been the center of many excavations over the past 30 years.
-In 2006, the so-called "Herod's Harbor" was opened as a underwater museum focused on the one of the largest ports of the Roman Empire, inaugurated in 10 BCE.
+In 2006, the so-called "Herod's Harbor" was opened as an underwater museum focused on one of the largest ports of the Roman Empire, inaugurated in 10 BCE.

 Visitors float from exhibition to exhibition to see a ruined lighthouse, original foundations, anchors and pedestals.
 There are 36 different sign-posted sites along four marked trails of the sunken harbor.
 Visitors are also given a water-proof map.
 One trail is accessible to snorkelers while the others are all designed for beginning divers.

-This underwater contemporary art museum has over 500 permanent monumental sculptures in the waters surrounded Cancun, Isla Mujeres and Punta Nizuc.
+This underwater contemporary art museum has over 500 permanent monumental sculptures in the waters surrounding Cancun, Isla Mujeres, and Punta Nizuc.

 The goal of the museum is to demonstrate the interaction between art and science as well as form a reef structure for marine life to colonize.
 All the artworks are made from specialized materials that will promote coral life and are tethered to the seabed.